banidrum/banidrum/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a back-end developer.
+I'm a back-end developer and a undergraduate Computer Science student.
 At the moment I'm working with microservices using the following stack: Node.js, Typescript, Nest.js, Express, Docker and Kubernetes.

 I'm currently studying AWS and Golang.